ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 ****

-If you and your partner get stuck, look back at the examples we worked through together in class and try to adapt the strategies.
-If you're still stuck, ask for help.

 Don't forget to save your work often and to add helpful comments to your code.
+And, of course, if you get stuck, ask for help.

 Next, you'll use a turtle to draw your initials.